 Do not self-diagnose and self-treat head lice.
 Some treatments can cause irritation and should only be used by people who have the infestation.

 Most cases of head lice can be treated with over-the-counter preparations.
-However, there is increasing resistance to the medications permethrin and pyrethrin in the United States.
+However, there is increasing resistance to the medications permethrin and pyrethrin in the US.
 There are other treatments that may be effective, such as herbal remedies that contain coconut oil and anise.

 Prescription creams or lotions may be prescribed to treat head lice.
 These include benzyl alcohol lotion, ivermectin lotion, and malathion lotion.

 Lice are common, especially in children.
-To prevent outbreaks of head lice:
+To help prevent outbreaks of head lice:

 Centers for Disease Control and Prevention